lopezzot/ATLLArBarrel/README.md

 # ATLLArBarrel
-A Geant4 simulation of the ATLAS LAr Barrel beam tests.
+A Geant4 simulation of the ATLAS LAr Barrel beam test setup.